Welsh Soprano, Gwawr Edwards is one of Wales leading talents. She is in constand demand in the UK, and further afield

 Gwawr studied at the Royal Welsh College of Music and Drama in Cardiff where she gained an entrance scholarship.
 She also studied at The Conservatorio Statale di Musica ‘Giuseppe Verdi’ in Turin, on an Erasmus Exchange, and subsequently at the Guildhall School of Music and Drama in London where she gained a first class Masters degree, under the tuition of Yvonne Kenny.

-This year, Gwawr released her second Album 'Alleluia' featuring Only Men Aloud, Rhys Taylor's dixieland jazz band, mezzo-soprano Caryl Hughes, and Cor Ieienctyd Mon.
+Gwawr has recently released her second Album 'Alleluia' featuring Only Men Aloud, Rhys Taylor's dixieland jazz band, mezzo-soprano Caryl Hughes, and Cor Ieienctyd Mon.
 Her first, released in 2010 featured the bass-barritone Bryn Terfel and harpist Catrin Finch.
 She also sang a duet with Bryn Terfel on his Christmas album on the Deutsche Grammophon label.
 Both her solo albums were released on the record label SAIN.

-Earlier this year, Gwawr recorded her first Radio series, called 'Gwawr Gerddorol' on BBC Radio Cymru, and filmed her first documentary for S4C called 'Gwawr Edwards yn Ohio'.
+This year, Gwawr will record her third Radio series, called 'Gwawr Gerddorol' on BBC Radio Cymru, and will continue to present Dechrau Canu Dechrau Canmol for S4C.
+In 2015 she filmed her first documentary for S4C called 'Gwawr Edwards yn Ohio' and in 2016 she presented another documentary for S4C called Difas yr Eisteddfod.

 Gwawr was a finalist for the BBC Radio 2’s Dame Kiri Te Kanawa Prize – a search for an ‘opera star of the future.’
 She has won all the major awards and competitions in Wales including the prestigious Towyn Roberts Scholarship, the Osborne Roberts Scholarship, Llangollen International Eisteddfod, Lampeter Eisteddfod Blue Riband and the Violet Mary Davies award for most promising soprano at the National Eisteddfod of Wales.
 She is also a recipient of the Elizabeth Evans Trust, a Samling Artist and a patron of Age Cymru.